anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 <hr>

-## 3.3.
-Lab resources provisioning automation with Terraform
+## 3.4.
+Provisioning automation with Terraform of compute and data services

-### 3.3.1.
+### 3.4.1.
 Resources provisioned
 In this section, we will provision-

 1. Network, subnet, firewall rule